18 ways to become more self-sufficient

 5. Grow Soil

-Composting is not only great for the fertility of your soil and the secret to AMAZING vegetables but also stops waste going to landfill.
+Composting is not only great for the fertility of your soil and the secret to AMAZING vegetables but also stops waste from going to landfill.
 There are a whole bunch of ways to do this depending on your living situation.
 You can make your own compost bin out of recycled wood, find a second-hand tumbler online or purchase one.
 You can also simply dig a hole in the garden and bury it (be careful of attracting pests though).
 There are also some new ways for people with no land to connect with others that do and give them your compost scraps.
 Either community gardens, local Facebook groups or now in Australia there is even an app!
 Sharewaste

 6. Save Seeds